tonyho/app-framework-binder/doc/afb-plugin-writing.md

 INFO    |     2     | Informational                     |     6
 DEBUG   |     3     | Debug-level messages              |     7

-You can note that the 2 verbs **WARNING** and **INFO** have the same level of verbosity.
+You can note that the 2 methods **WARNING** and **INFO** have the same level of methodosity.
 But they don't have the same *syslog level*.
 It means that they are output with a different level on the logging system.

-All of these verbs have the same signature:
+All of these methods have the same signature:

 	void ERROR(const struct AFB_interface *afbitf, const char *message, ...);

-The first argument **afbitf** is the interface to afb daemon that the plugin received at its initialisation when **pluginAfbV1Register** was called.
+The first argument **afbitf** is the interface to afb daemon that the plugin received at initialisation time when **pluginAfbV1Register** is called.

 The second argument **message** is a formatting string compatible with printf/sprintf.

-The remaining arguments are arguments of the formating message like for printf.
+The remaining arguments are arguments of the formating message like with printf.

-### Managing verbosity
+### Managing methodosity

-Depending on the level of verbosity, the messages are output or not.
+Depending on the level of methodosity, the messages are output or not.
-The following table explains what messages will be output depending ont the verbosity level.
+The following table explains what messages will be output depending ont the methodosity level.

-Level of verbosity | Outputed macro :-----------------:|--------------------------
+Level of methodosity | Outputed macro :-----------------:|--------------------------
         0          | ERROR
         1          | ERROR + WARNING + NOTICE